CaptainQuark/redux-sands/README.md

 Required args to pass:
 - `called`
-  - Provide a unique id for the wrapper in your app's namepspace.
+  - Provide a unique id for the wrapper in your app's namespace.
 Required for namespacing every added reducer/state.
   - Example: ```const wrapper = new ReduxWrapper({ called: "demo" });```

 Optional:
 - `component`
   - React-component to connect to.
 Can be provided during init or via `add`.

 ### `add`
-The function `add` is responsible for building your wrapper to acutally do some stuff.
+The function `add` is responsible for building your wrapper to actually do some stuff.
 Every `add` returns the instance, so you can nicely chain your additions.

 Every `add`-call only takes an object which itself only has a single root-key, thus limiting each addition to one specific task.